Localization of smooth p-power torsion representations of GL_2(Q_p): Preliminaries on smooth GL2(Qp) -representations

 Since $\Hom_{\cA}(\tau_i, J_\pi) = 0$ for all~$i$, the functor $M_\St(-) = \Hom_{\cA}(-, J_\St)^\vee$ induces a fully faithful functor on the full subcategory of~$\fQ(\kbase)$ generated by the~$\tau_i$.
 By Proposition~\ref{cyclicity} we know that $M_\St(\cInd_{KZ}^G\sigma)$ is cyclic over the endomorphism ring~$E_\St$ of~$J_\St$.
 Arguing as before, it follows from Theorem~\ref{centrethm} that there exists~$T_x \in E_\St \cong Z_x$ such that $T = T_x$ as endomorphisms of~$\Hom_{\cA_x}(\tau_i, J_\St)$.
 The faithfulness of~$M_\St(-)$ implies that $T = T_x$ as elements of~$\End_{\fQ(k)}(\tau_i)$.
 This implies that the image in~$\cA_x$ of

 has trivial $G$-action.
-This is true for all~$i$, and the only submodule of~$\tau_i$ with trivial $G$-action has length at most one: this is an immediate consequence of Lemma~\ref{lem: uniserial}.
-Using this for~$\tau_{i+1}$ together with the fact that~$T-T_x$ commutes with the projection $\tau_{i+1} \to \tau_i$ it follows that~$T - T_x = 0$ as elements of~$\End_G(\pi_i)$. \end{proof}
+Considering this statement for~$\tau_{i+1}$, and using that (as an immediate consequence of Lemma~\ref{lem: uniserial}) the only submodule of~$\tau_{i+1}$ with trivial $G$-action has length at most one, together with the fact that~$T-T_x$ commutes with the projection $\tau_{i+1} \to \tau_i$, it follows that~$T = T_x$ as elements of~$\End_{\cA_x}(\tau_i)$, as required. \end{proof}

 Blocks of type~(3) are an exception to Theorem~\ref{centrethm} and Proposition~\ref{centreelementsI} because the rings~$\End_G(J_\pi)$ are no longer commutative.
 The following weaker result will suffice for our purposes; by a more detailed analysis of the endomorphism rings~$E_x$, taking into account their relationship with Galois pseudodeformation rings, it should actually be possible to compute explicit integral dependence equations for Hecke operators over the centre of the block.